Your Office Sucks? Here are 6 Realistic Ways to Fix it.

 To make sure everyone gets some peace and quiet without ignoring each other, follow these tips:

-1. Create an efficient communication system to show availability.
+- Create an efficient communication system to show availability

-7. BONUS: ALWAYS listen and understand the needs of the people working in an open-office layout.
-And then act on these needs.
+- Bonus: ALWAYS listen and understand the needs of the people working in an open-office layout and then act on those needs.